 Here’s the most common water temperature recommendation for some turtle species:

-75 to 82 degree Fahrenheit for painted turtles
+75 to 82 degrees Fahrenheit for painted turtles

-76 to 84 degree Fahrenheit for red-eared sliders
+76 to 84 degrees Fahrenheit for red-eared sliders

 Since box turtles are terrestrial species, let’s look at the recommended temperature of the terrarium instead.
 For them, the ideal temperature usually clocks in between 70 to 90 degrees.
 You must regulate the temperature depending on the species of turtle.

-80 to 90 degree Fahrenheit for Asian box turtles since they like it a bit warmer
+80 to 90 degrees Fahrenheit for Asian box turtles since they like it a bit warmer

-70 to 80 degree Fahrenheit for North American box turtles since they prefer cooler temperatures
+70 to 80 degrees Fahrenheit for North American box turtles since they prefer cooler temperatures

 No Basking Opportunities

 Generally, turtles bask for about a few hours every day.
 The duration can range anywhere between 2 to 8 hours.
 But most turtles bask for about 5 hours every day.

 Cold-blooded turtles can’t regulate body temperature themselves.
 Thus, they won’t get enough energy and UV light necessary for physical development if they don’t bask.